Alexsa6ko94/fc-tech-assignment/README.md

 ### Disaster Recovery
 Sync wordpress files to the S3 code bucket.

-RDS service gives you automatic backups of the Database
+RDS service gives you automatic backups of the Database.

+The Autoscaling will spin up another wordpress instance in another availavbility zone if the whole zone fail

 ### Monitoring
 !!!
 During to t2.micro instance limitations - the ELK and Kibana can't work properly, so the Kibana is currently stopped.